Mothcam/Mothcam/README_beginners.md

 ```
 crontab -l
 ```
 It can be useful to have the crontab write an automatic logfile in case any errors occur.
-To do this enter the following line directly behind the crontab
+To do this enter the following line directly behind the crontab, in this command replace the /path/to/ with the complete pathing of the location you want the logfile to save in.
 ```
 >> /path/to/logfile.log 2>&1
 ```
-E.g.: 45 09 * * * /usr/bin/python3 /home/your_pi_hostname/Mothcam/Timelapse_AF.py >> /path/to/logfile.log 2>&1
+E.g.: 45 09 * * * /usr/bin/python3 /home/you_pi_hostname/Mothcam/Timelapse_AF.py >> /path/to/logfile.log 2>&1

 ## Installing an RTC unit
 > [!Warning]